TaitoUnited/full-stack-template/TAITOLESS.md

     * **Kubernetes:** Create secrets in the correct namespace.
 Use **name** as secret name and **property** as data field attribute name.
 The secret value should be stored as base64 encoded string.
     * **AWS SSM Property Store:** Use `/${taito_zone}/namespace/name.property` as name, and `SecureString` as type.
 If the secret method is something else than `manual` or `random`, the value should be stored as base64 encoded string

 5) Create CI/CD trigger based on the CI/CD script located on the project root directory.
-Use either `taitounited/taito-cli:ci-${taito_provider}` or your custom image as docker image for the CI/CD.
-(TODO: implement with Terraform)
+Use either `taitounited/taito-cli:ci-${taito_provider}` or your own custom image as docker image for the CI/CD.
+(TODO: implement CI/CD trigger creation with Terraform)

 ### Taitoless CI/CD